hwangQ/irtQ/README.md

 In addition, the package offers a variety of utilities for IRT analysis,
 including:

-- Evaluating model-data fit
-- Detecting DIF
+- Detecting DIF (e.g., RDIF, CATSIB)
 - Computing classification accuracy and consistency indices
 - Simulating response data
 - Computing the conditional distribution of observed scores using the